usexfg/DIGM/docs/DST_LOAN_SYSTEM_DESIGN.md

 ## Dynamic Interest Rate System for Prompt Repayment Incentives

 ### Overview
-A decentralized lending system where users deposit XFG to create UDST collateral certificates, then use these certificates as collateral for loans.
-The system rewards prompt repayment with reduced interest rates, creating a sustainable lending ecosystem within the DIGM platform.
+A decentralized lending system built on UDST collateralization that rewards prompt repayment with reduced interest rates, creating a sustainable lending ecosystem within the DIGM platform.

 ---